pedro-mendonca/GP-Toolbox/README.md

 * Tools:
   * Permissions - Overview of Admins and Validators, quick delete, duplicates check.
   * Originals - Overview of all Originals for each Project.
+  * Glossaries - Overview of Global and Project Glossaries.

 ## Requirements